Shreshth Malik

 About Me

-I am a DPhil candidate in Machine Learning at the University of Oxford, supervised by Yarin Gal and Steve Roberts.
+I am a DPhil candidate in Machine Learning at the University of Oxford, supervised by Yarin Gal and Stephen Roberts.
 I am a member of the OATML group and the AIMS CDT.
+I recently was a researcher on the NASA FDL-X program.

-In general, I am interested in the problems that limit ML systems to be taken out of the lab and used with confidence in the real world, motivated by practical applications in e.g. the sciences and healthcare.
-This includes topics such as OOD robustness, data-efficient/active learning, uncertainty quantification, human-AI collaboration and AI safety/ethics.
-I think bringing insights from causality theory into ML is a promising approach to address some of these problems.
+In general, I am interested in the problems that limit ML systems to be taken out of the lab and used with confidence in the real world, motivated by applications in the sciences.
+This includes topics such as incorporating physical inductive biases into neural networks, data-efficient learning, differentiable simulations, and human-AI collaboration.
+I also think about short/long term AI risks, and collaborate with the causal incentives working group.

-Previously, I studied Physics at St John’s College, Cambridge, where for my thesis I worked on a machine learning approach for predicting the outcomes of material synthesis procedures in the Lee group.
+Previously, I studied Physics at St John’s College, Cambridge, working on a machine learning approach for predicting the outcomes of material synthesis procedures in the Lee group.
 I then joined a ML Master’s at UCL, working with Humanloop to combat some of the issues with using active learning in practice.
 Outside of research, I’ve worked in venture capital, management consulting, and with a range of tech startups.

-I am always happy to chat to anyone considering ML careers/PhDs - let me know if I can be of any help.
-Check my Notion page for some of the resources and advice I have found helpful over the years.
+I am very happy to chat to anyone considering ML careers/PhDs - let me know if I can be of any help.
+Check my Notion page for some of the resources and advice I have found helpful.

 Recent Publications